jarvisteach/appJar/docs/mkdocs/docs/pythonWidgetLayout.md

 ###Grid Layout
 ---
-If, however, you want more than that, then a basic GRID layout is supported.
+If, however, you want more than that, then a basic **GRID** layout is supported.

-Each time you add a widget, you can specify a column, row, and even a column-span to position it in.
+Each time you add a widget, you can specify a column, row, and even a column-span or row-span to position it in.

 ```python
 from appJar import gui